-Following certain corporate events relating to the index stock where its issuer is not the surviving entity, the amount you receive at maturity may be based on the securities of a successor to the index stock issuer or any cash or any other assets distributed to holders of shares of the index stock in such corporate event.
+Following certain corporate events relating to an index stock where its issuer is not the surviving entity, the amount you receive at maturity may be based on the securities of a successor to such index stock issuer or any cash or any other assets distributed to holders of shares of such index stock in such corporate event.
 The occurrence of these corporate events and the consequent adjustments may materially and adversely affect the value of the notes.
 We describe the specific corporate events that can lead to these adjustments and the procedures for selecting distribution property (as described above) under "Terms and Conditions - Anti-dilution adjustments".

-Past Index Stock Performance is No Guide to Future Performance
+Past Index Stock Performance Is No Guide to Future Performance

-The actual performance of the index stock over the life of the notes, as well as the amount payable at maturity or on any coupon payment date, as applicable, if any, may bear little relation to the historical closing prices of the index stock or to the hypothetical examples set forth elsewhere in this prospectus supplement.
-We cannot predict the future performance of the index stock.
+The actual performance of the index stocks over the life of the notes, as well as the amount payable on any coupon payment date, may bear little relation to the historical closing prices of the index stocks or to the hypothetical examples set forth elsewhere in this prospectus supplement.
+We cannot predict the future performance of the index stocks.